 Forget the big meal

-Potlucks or simple buffets are certainly less expensive than sit-down, seven-course dinners.
+Potlucks or simple buffets are certainly less costly than sit-down, seven-course dinners.
 Pare it down even further by hosting a brunch, dessert or cocktail party.

 If a New Year's Eve party calls for champagne, opt for a champagne cocktail instead, says Allison Julius, co-owner of Maison 24, a home decor and accessories retailer based in Bridgehampton and Manhattan, New York.
-Put a few fresh pomegranate seeds in a champagne flute followed by pomegranate juice.
-Then, fill with champagne.
+Put a few fresh pomegranate seeds in a champagne flute and add pomegranate juice.
+Then, fill it with champagne.

 "The red-tinted drinks look festive and will stretch out the number of servings you get from each bottle of champagne," Julius says.